-The following questions are intended to define the scope of the information requested and collected as well as the reasons for its collection as part of the program, Area Boundary, or technology being developed.
+The following questions are intended to define the scope of the information requested and collected as well as the reasons for its collection as part of the program, Area, or technology being developed.

-1.1 What information is collected, used, disseminated, or created, by the facilities within the Area Boundary?
+1.1 What information is collected, used, disseminated, or created, by the facilities within the Area?

-Identify and list all PII/PHI that is collected and stored in the Area Boundary, including Individually Identifiable Health Information (IIHI), Protected Health Information (PHI), and Privacy- Protected Information.
+Identify and list all PII/PHI that is collected and stored in the Area, including Individually Identifiable Health Information (IIHI), Protected Health Information (PHI), and Privacy- Protected Information.
 For additional information on these information types and definitions, please see VA Directives and Handbooks in the 6500 series.
-If the Area Boundary creates information (for example, a score, analysis, or report), list the information the Area Boundary is responsible for creating.
+If the Area creates information (for example, a score, analysis, or report), list the information the Area is responsible for creating.

-If a requesting Area Boundary receives information from another Area Boundary, such as a response to a background check, describe what information is returned to the requesting Area Boundary.
+If a requesting Area receives information from another Area, such as a response to a background check, describe what information is returned to the requesting Area.
 This question is related to privacy control AP-1, Authority to Collect, and AP-2, Purpose Specification.

-Please check any information listed below that the facilities within the area boundary collects.
+Please check any information listed below that the facilities within the Area collects.
 If additional PII/PHI is collected, please list those in the text box below:

-Name Name Number, etc. of a different Previous Medical
+Name

-Social Security individual) Records
+Social Security

 Number

-☐ Date of Birth Information Tax Identification
+Date of Birth

-Mother's Maiden Name Health Insurance Number
+Mother's Maiden Name

-Personal Mailing Beneficiary Numbers Medical Record
+Personal Mailing

-Address Account numbers Number
+Address

-Personal Phone Certificate/License Other Unique
+Personal Phone

-Number(s) numbers Identifying Number (list
+Number(s)

-Personal Fax Number ∨ Vehicle License Plate below)
+Personal Fax Number

-Personal Email Number
+Personal Email

-Address Internet Protocol (IP)
+Address

-Emergency Contact Address Numbers
+Emergency Contact

-Information (Name, Phone Current Medications
+Information (Name, Phone